 Note: This page contains information about the side effects of cyclobenzaprine.
 Some of the dosage forms included on this document may not apply to the brand name Fexmid.

 Not all side effects for Fexmid may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to cyclobenzaprine: oral capsule extended release, oral suspension, oral tablet

-Along with its needed effects, some unwanted effects may be caused by cyclobenzaprine (the active ingredient contained in Fexmid).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by cyclobenzaprine (the active ingredient contained in Fexmid).
+In the event that any of these side effects do occur, they may require medical attention.

 Stop taking cyclobenzaprine and get emergency help immediately if any of the following effects occur:Rare